fnx-io/fnx_gallery/README.md

 ## Navigation

-Your user can navigate through your gallery by simply pressing the left/right buttons or on mobile also by swapping to left or right.
+Your user can navigate through your gallery by simply pressing the left/right buttons or on mobile also by swipping to left or right.

 ## fnx-gallery element